 But if you find someone online with a large audience who likes the type of food you prepare, you should reach out to them and see if they'd like to collaborate.

 Just remember, targeting is key in influencer marketing.
-Collaborating with someone promoting fitness or weight loss if you offer healthy, low-calorie options can be effective.
+Collaborating with someone promoting fitness or weight loss can be effective if you offer healthy, low-calorie options.

-Try to find some of the more popular food bloggers and critics online and reach out to them, asking about what their schedules are.
+Try to find some of the more popular food bloggers and critics online and reach out to them to ask about their schedules.

 But you can be sure that if any of their followers are in your city, you've just increased the chances that their next meal will be at your restaurant.